SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ## Executing Code in the Browser using HTML + JS
 So far we've seen how to make and execute a console program.
 Let's now look at how we can write code, which runs in our browser.
 All the websites you visit are created in a very similar fashion.

-Actually the principle is very similar to what we just did.
+Actually, the principle is very similar to what we just did.
 The only difference is that when creating a new file, we use the **.html** extension instead of **.js**.
-All that's left is to enclose our code with a opening `<script>` and closing `</script>` **html** tag.
+All that's left is to enclose our code with a opening `<script>` and closing `</script>` **HTML** tag.
 We enclosed our code in much the same way when submitting our code in the Judge System.
 Here's what our code in **Visual Studio Code** should now look like:

 ![](assets/chapter-1-images/01.Hello-js-05.png)